nlmixrdevelopment/RxODE/README.md

 The model equations are specified through a text string in R. Both differential and algebraic equations are permitted.
 Differential equations are specified by `d/dt(var_name) = `.
-Each equation is separated by a semicolon.
+Each equation can be separated by a semicolon.

 ```r
 ode <- "